Installation

 Next Steps

-Now that you have PivotPHP installed, you’re ready to build your first application!
-Check out our Quick Start guide to learn the basics.
+Now that you have PivotPHP v1.1.4 installed, youβre ready to build high-performance applications!